 - Within fifteen (15) calendar days after receipt of the complaint, the ADA Coordinator will meet with the complainant to discuss the complaint and possible resolution.

 - Within thirty (30) calendar days of the meeting, the ADA Coordinator will complete an investigation of the allegations and respond in writing to the person who filed the complaint.
 The response will explain the position of the City and offer options for substantive resolution of the complaint.

 - The person who filed the complaint may appeal the written response if it does not satisfactorily resolve the issue.
 Appeals must be submitted in writing, within fifteen (15) calendar days after receipt of written response to the City Manager.

 Help Identify ADA Accessibility and Sidewalk Improvements

 The City of Fort Lauderdale invites citizens to identify and request accessibility improvements for the disabled to public sidewalks and intersections located within the City's jurisdiction and control.
 The City will include such locations on a prioritized list of sidewalk and intersection locations that require improvements to meet Americans with Disabilities Act (ADA) guidelines.
-For more information, please contact:
+Use the Lauderserv online form to submit your suggestions.